Credit cards don’t typically fall into the category of pop-culture, nor do they usually garner much attention aside from their basic functionality.

 However, the question remains whether it was created before or after rumors of such a credit card emerged.

-American Express Black Card = Centurion Card
+American Express Black Card = Centurion Card (Official Name)

 The Black American Express credit card is actually formally referred to as the “Centurion Card”, and is offered by invitation only, usually to celebrities and business tycoons and the like.
 Or anyone that tends to charge a ton of money on their American Express card.